sferanchuk/d3b_charts/README.md

 ## Installation

-An installation process may require skills of system administrator, in a case of incompatibilities in the python3 environment and the software dependencies.
+The installation process may require the skills of a system administrator, if there are incompatibilities between the python3 environment and the software dependencies.

 Suggested installation via conda:

 1. create virtual environment:

-conda create -n d3b python=3.6 anaconda
+`conda create -n d3b python=3.6 anaconda`

-source activate d3b
+`source activate d3b`

 2. run setup:

-pip install .
+`pip install .`

 3. download phantomjs package, extract the executable file from the archive and move it to 'phantomjs' subdirectory.
 Suggested URLs to obtain phantomjs: